larryboy95/wp-admin/README.md

 Two domain records are now made for every server deployed.
 The www prefix is now automatically redirected to the bare domain.

+Your ssh key will be added to the team account if it isn't already.

 ## Installation
 Clone this repo and add it to your PATH.
 The directory `~/bin` is in your PATH which means you can now run the scripts from anywhere, like `wordpress-backup personal`